 15. Salt and Bouillon

-Salt is used as a preservative for food, so it is no surprise that it lasts forever.
-Instead of just stockpiling salt, you might want to stockpile bouillon in your emergency supplies too.
+Salt is a preservative for food, so it is no surprise that it lasts forever.
+Instead of just stockpiling salt, you might also want to stockpile bouillon in your emergency supplies.
 It also has a forever shelf life but has more flavor than salt alone – which can do wonders for spicing up bland emergency meals.

 16. Instant Mashed Potatoes

-Instant mashed potatoes are one of my favorite backpacking foods, and they are also great for emergency prep.
+Instant mashed potatoes are one of my favorite backpacking foods and great for emergency prep.
 The flakes come sealed in packages, usually with 2-4 servings per package.
 This makes them very easy to ration.

 I also love that instant potatoes can be made with straight-up water – no heating required.
-If you don’t have an emergency stove or cannot use it for whatever reason (or it’s raining while camping and you don’t feel like cooking), you can add water to the flakes and stir.
+If you don’t have an emergency stove or cannot use it for whatever reason (or it’s raining while camping, and you don’t feel like cooking), add water to the flakes and stir.

 In sealed packaging, instant potatoes have a shelf life of 5-15 years (despite what the “Use by” date says).
 Once opened, you can expect them to last 6-12 months in a cool, dry place.